 Faith in a Fallen World

-(2W, 2M) Bethany is the only daughter of a charismatic creationist preacher who has founded The Museum of God’s Creation in rural Kentucky.
-When Bethany returns home from her first year in a liberal arts college, she finds herself working retail in the museum’s gift shop–until her Muslim boyfriend shows up and she must juggle two worlds and a big secret.
+(3W, 2M) Bethany is the only daughter of a charismatic creationist preacher who has founded The Museum of God’s Creation in rural Kentucky.
+When Bethany returns home from her first year in a liberal arts college, she finds herself working retail in the museum’s gift shop as her father preps for a televised debate with Rita Anning, a famed evolution scientist.
+The morning before the debate, Bethany’s atheist boyfriend shows up and they must juggle two worlds and a big secret.
 Meanwhile, Bethany discovers a six-year-old girl who has been living in the museum and who promises to deliver a miracle.

 Adapted from the novel by Jeanette Winterson